-Whether you’re working in a large, bustling city law firm or supporting a solo practitioner, these ten essential tools will help you work smarter, stay organised, and contribute to the success of your practice.
+Whether you're working in a large, bustling city law firm or supporting a solo practitioner, these ten essential tools, many of which are now enhanced by AI, will help you work smarter, stay organised, and contribute to the success of your practice.
+Many of therm are now powered by AI.

 1. Microsoft 365 (Word, Excel, Outlook)